zinduaschool/dsa-notes/content/NonLinearDataStructures/Trees/Tries/README.md

 - Each node can have a maximum of 26 children (A to Z).
 - Each node (except the root) can store one letter of the alphabet.

-The diagram below depicts a trie representation for the bell, bear, bore, bat, ball, stop, stock, and stack.
-Trie Data Structure

 <h2>Basic Operations of Tries</h2>